An SMEs Guide to Cyber Security

 For starters, we recommend using strong passwords wherever possible.
 Especially on sensitive information.
 A password’s strength depends on; the different types of letters, numbers and miscellaneous characters that you use, the complete length of the password, and whether or not the password can be found in a dictionary.
 Ideally, your passwords should be at least 8 or more characters long and should contain a mixture of letters and numbers.
 If you want to know how strong your passwords are, you can use this safe and easy password checker from Microsoft.

 It goes without saying that it’s important to be careful which webpages you visit and what items you download.
 Should you really be going on that webpage at work?
 Perhaps not.
 You probably shouldn’t be going on that webpage at home either.
 All you have to do is download something at home, place it onto a USB drive and bring it into work.
 As soon as you plug that infected USB drive into your computer, you’ve compromised the whole network.
 That’s why we recommend using WeTransfer, a secure and free cloud-based file transfer service.
 Just upload your file, type in your recipient’s email address and click send.
 Ping!
 It’s that easy.
 WeTransfer only minimises the risk of an infected USB drive being used at work.
 To protect your computer against dangerous files, you need an antivirus program.

 Install an antivirus

-Sending large files online can of course be difficult, particularly if you haven’t yet upgraded to superfast broadband.
+Sending large files online can, of course, be difficult, particularly if you haven’t yet upgraded to superfast broadband.
 In any case, you should always scan any USB drives and external hard drives with your antivirus software.
 A must-have for all businesses, 3rd party antivirus programs also automatically receive regular updates.
 So, you have one less thing to worry about.
-Antivirus acts as a first defence on your physical machine, but it can be more effective to stop cyber-attacks from reaching you in the first place.
+Antivirus acts as the first defence on your physical machine, but it can be more effective to stop cyber-attacks from reaching you in the first place.